-Directed fisheries for only black rockfish occurred in the Southeast Region in 2021.
-The directed fisheries for DSR in SEO and inside waters were closed again in 2021 due to stock health concerns.
-DSR was taken as bycatch with 111.1 mt harvested in SEO and 26.8 mt in internal waters.
-Harvest in the directed black rockfish fishery in Southeast Outside District (SEO) was 4.8 mt and black rockfish bycatch harvest in all groundfish, halibut, and salmon troll fisheries in SEO was 2.8 mt.
-Slope, PSR, and thornyhead rockfish were also taken as bycatch in internal waters with 51.9 mt harvested in 2021.
+Directed fisheries for only black rockfish occurred in the Southeast Region in 2023.
+Harvest in the directed black rockfish fishery in Southeast Outside District (SEO) was confidential and black rockfish bycatch harvest in all groundfish, halibut, and salmon troll fisheries was 2.4 mt.
+The directed fisheries for DSR in SEO and inside waters were closed again due to stock health concerns.
+DSR was taken as bycatch with 184.8 mt harvested in SEO and 42.5 mt in internal waters in all groundfish, halibut, and salmon troll fisheries.
+Slope, PSR, and thornyhead rockfish were also taken as bycatch in internal waters with 52.1 mt harvested in 2023.

-For Central Region commercial rockfish fisheries, both the Cook Inlet and PWS areas have a rockfish GHL of 68 mt, which includes both directed and bycatch harvest.
-In the Cook Inlet Area in 2021, the total rockfish harvest was 23.6 mt, an increase from 17.9 mt in 2020, primarily as a result of the GOA Pacific cod fisheries reopening in 2021 after the 2020 closure.
-In Cook Inlet Area, the PSR harvest was 8.4 mt primarily from the directed PSR fishery by jig gear, the only allowable gear type in that fishery (7.4 mt), with the remainder harvested by longline gear during other directed groundfish and halibut fisheries.
-Harvest of other rockfish (DSR and slope species) was 15.2 mt with the majority from longline gear (13.6 mt) and the remainder from jig gear during other directed groundfish and halibut fisheries.
-In PWS, rockfish are only harvested as bycatch, there is no directed fishery.
-The PWS harvest of 64.5 mt in 2021 was an increase from 37.3 mt, an increase of approximately 73% from 2020, although still below the GHL.
+For Central Region commercial rockfish fisheries, both the Cook Inlet and PWSA areas have a rockfish GHL of 68 mt, which includes both directed and bycatch harvest.
+In the CIA in 2023, the total rockfish harvest was 20.5 mt, a decrease from 22.0 mt in 2022.
+In CIA, the PSR harvest was 10.86 mt primarily from the directed PSR fishery by jig gear, the only allowable gear type in that fishery (9.93 mt), with the remainder harvested by longline gear during other directed groundfish and halibut fisheries.
+Harvest of other rockfish (DSR and slope species) was 9.85 mt with the majority from longline gear (9.33 mt) and the remainder from jig gear during other directed groundfish and halibut fisheries.
+In PWSA, rockfish are only harvested as bycatch, there is no directed fishery.
+The PWSA harvest of 74.0 mt in 2023 a decrease from 89.3 mt in 2022, a decrease of approximately 17%.
+This harvest surpassed the GHL by tons; this bycatch and increase in harvest has come primarily from the individual quota fishery halibut fishery.
+This bycatch only fishery is based on a percentage of the directed harvest.

-Sport harvest (guided and unguided) is estimated primarily through the SWHS (all species combined).
-Charter vessel logbooks provide reported harvest for the guided sector in three categories - pelagic, yelloweye, other nonpelagic.
-Additionally, species-specific data are available only from creel surveys.
+Sport harvest (guided and unguided; resident and nonresident) of all rockfish species combined was historically estimated primarily through the SWHS (all species combined).
+Charter vessel logbooks provide reported harvest for the guided sector in three categories - pelagic, yelloweye, other nonpelagic (excluding yelloweye).
+Additionally, species-specific data are available only from creel surveys, with the exception of yelloweye rockfish which is captured in charter logbooks.

 Harvest reporting areas for these programs are different than commercial reporting areas, making direct comparisons difficult.
-Methods were recently developed to estimate sport harvest in numbers of fish for black and yelloweye rockfish in the same geographic reporting areas as used in commercial fisheries.
-Additional methods are being developed to estimate sport removals by weight and for other rockfish species (contact Sarah Webster).
+Methods were recently developed to estimate sport harvest in numbers of fish for black and yelloweye rockfish in the same geographic reporting areas as used in commercial fisheries (Howard et al. 2020).
+Additional methods are being developed to estimate sport removals by weight and for other rockfish species (contact Adam Reimer).

 Sport rockfish harvest is typically estimated in numbers of fish.
-Estimates of the 2021 harvest are not yet available from the SWHS, but the 2020 estimates for all species combined were 83,269 fish in Southeast and 112,303 fish in Southcentral Alaska.
-The average annual harvest estimates for the recent five-year period (2016-2020) were 145,447 rockfish in Southeast Alaska and 146,800 fish in Southcentral Alaska.
-Rockfish harvest in the sport fishery has increased substantially in recent years, likely in response to more restrictive limits for other sport caught fish.
+Estimates of the 2023 harvest are not yet available from the SWHS, but the 2022 estimates for all species combined were 200,453 fish in Southeast and 179,591 fish in Southcentral Alaska.
+The average annual harvest estimates for the recent five-year period (2018-2022) were 154,346 rockfish in Southeast Alaska and 148,000 fish in Southcentral Alaska.
+Rockfish harvest in the sport fishery has increased substantially in recent years, likely in response to more restrictive limits for other sport-caught fish (e.g., Pacific halibut, king salmon), causing concern for some rockfish species in some areas throughout the state.